All-to-key Attention for Arbitrary Style Transfer: Conclusion and Limitation

 \section{Conclusion and Limitation}

 This paper proposes a novel all-to-key attention mechanism to achieve effective and efficient arbitrary style transfer.
-It integrates two newly proposed attention forms: distributed attention and progressive attention.
-Distributed attention divides attention across several key positions, while progressive attention concentrates attention from coarse to fine.
-Further, it facilitates two powerful objective functions to boost the model’s training.
-Our method achieves state-of-the-art results both quantitatively and qualitatively.
+It integrates two inventions: distributed attention and progressive attention.
+Distributed attention assigns attention to key style representations.
+Progressive attention pays attention from coarse to fine.
+They jointly promote maintaining semantic structures and synthesizing spatially consistent style texture.
+Extensive experiments verify the superiority of our method.

-\textbf{Limitation.} The major limitation in this study is that the tensors need to be blocked in a balanced way to ensure that DA and PA are computed on input sequences of similar length; otherwise, the effect of the model will be affected.
-We will explore a more reasonable manner to divide blocks in our future work.
+\textbf{Limitation.} In this study, we are committed to solving the problems caused by all-to-all attention and improving the semantic structure preservation, style pattern consistency, and stability of style transfer.
+However, we have not explored the aspect of improving style expressiveness.
+Recently, contrastive learning has shown strong performance in learning style representation \cite{zhang2022domain}.
+Therefore, we will explore the feasibility of combining all-to-key attention with contrastive learning in our future work to improve the style expression of the method.

 { }